reshmabidikar/reshmabidikar.github.io/2019/08/java-8-collection-removeif-method.md

 coverImage: "collection-removeIf-scaled.jpg"
 ---

 Java 8 has added a new method called removeIf to the Collection interface.
 You can use this to remove an element from a Collection in Java.
-In this article, I will be explaining the how this method works.
+In this article, I will be explaining how this method works.

-\[table id=24 /\]

 ## What does RemoveIf do?

 This method removes an element from the Collection that matches a particular condition.
 It returns a boolean value which indicates whether some values were removed or not.
 The condition to be checked is specified via a [Predicate](https://learnjava.co.in/java-8-predicate-example/) instance.
 Predicate is an in-built [functional interfac](https://learnjava.co.in/what-is-a-functional-interface/)e that accepts an argument of any data type and returns a boolean.
 You can implement it via a [lambda expression](https://learnjava.co.in/java-8-lambda-expressions-explained/).

 ## RemoveIf Integer Code Sample